sddevelopment-be/penguin-pragmatic-patterns/content/practices/avoid_gold_plating.md

-title = "Let's not make it complicated" author = "Stijn Dejongh" problem = "You are spending much more time and mental effort on a piece of software than is needed or valuable." description = "Write readable code that is as well designed as it needs to be at this point in time." categories = [
+title = "Let's not make it complicated" author = "Stijn Dejongh" problem = "You are spending much more time and mental effort on a piece of software than is needed or valuable." description = "Write readable code that is as well-designed as it needs to be at this point in time." categories = [
     "software development",
 ]